Dr Guy Meadows

 We promise NOT to tell you to drink warm milk before going to bed or that you need to have a warm bath (unless you really want to!).
 You won’t need to wind down for hours before going to bed or have to get out of bed in the middle of night and do something boring and completely unrelated to getting to sleep.
 You won’t have to delve into your past or give your life story (unless you really want to).
 Just turn up and be ready to learn and start living your life again.

 What you will leave with

 Whichever class you attend, everyone leaves with a copy of The Sleep School workbook.
-This details everything that was discussed and provides a clear explanation of what needs to be done to start sleeping naturally once more including exercises to practise on your own and homework to follow.
+This details everything that was discussed and provides a clear explanation of what needs to be done to start sleeping naturally once more including exercises to practice on your own and homework to follow.
 You will also receive five support emails over 10 weeks designed to boost your practice and support you on your road to recovery.

 Help With My Insomnia

 Do I need to set aside a period of my life to do one of your classes?

 The Sleep School knows that we all live busy lives and there is never a good time to start implementing a new plan.
 Everything we suggest is designed to be integrated into your normal life, after all that is exactly when you want to be able to sleep normally.

 How long will it take for my insomnia to go away?